liquid-rocketry-illinois/flight-computer-lite-hw/README.md

 * a USB-C port for programming and serial communication with the RP2040
 * A JST-PH battery connector
 * Power monitor IC to characterize necessary battery size
-* A 3.3V-output switching DC-DC converter and a 1.8V-output high-PSRR linear regulator
+* A 3.3V-output switching DC-DC converter